The International Centre is hosting a weekly conversation group for international students during the summer and all students are welcome.

 It is recommended to plan to reserve a temporary accommodation while you are searching for a place to live or waiting for your residence move-in date.

-Residence
+On-campus Residence

 A spot in residence is not guaranteed and is not automatically included in your tuition.
 If you are considering residence as a place to live, visit our on-campus housing page for a listing of all available buildings on campus.
 We recommend you apply as early as possible.
 You do not need to have received your letter of admission in order to apply.
-If you are not accepted to the university or have to defer your admission, your deposit is refundable, as long as you follow the instructions on how to receive your refund.

 If you have been approved for on-campus housing, you can contact them to see if an early move-in date is an option for your room.
 However, there may be limited services (food) if you arrive earlier than the set move-in date.

-We recommend that you arrange to stay in temporary accommodation (hotel) until you can move in, so that you can still arrive early enough to settle in, recover from jet lag and attend all Orientation programming.
+We recommend that you arrange to stay in temporary accommodation (hotel) until you can move in, so that you can still arrive early enough to settle in, recover from jet lag and attend all Orientation programming

 What to bring if you’re living on campus